Synthetic Data – Are We All Talking About the Same Thing?

 4. Data Privacy and Ethical Considerations

 We explore the privacy risks associated with generative AI models, particularly the possibility of models memorizing real data points.
-The paper discusses strategies for ensuring compliance with privacy regulations, like the GDPR, while still leveraging synthetic data for research purposes.

 The Road Ahead for Synthetic Data in Healthcare

-As synthetic data continues to play a growing role in healthcare research, it is essential for the regulatory landscape to evolve in tandem.
+As synthetic data is posed to play a growing role in healthcare research, it is essential for the regulatory landscape to evolve in tandem.
 While process-driven synthetic data (such as pharmacokinetic models) is already accepted by regulatory bodies like the FDA and EMA in drug development, data-driven synthetic data (generated via AI models) still lacks clear regulatory definitions and terms for utilization.

 Our paper highlights the need for continued collaboration across various sectors—academic, clinical, regulatory, and industry stakeholders—to drive the development of synthetic data standards.
 By clearly defining terminology and ensuring transparency in its usage, we believe synthetic data can become a key enabler in clinical research and drug development.

-Read the paper here: https://ascpt.onlinelibrary.wiley.com/doi/10.1002/psp4.70021
+Read the full, open access paper here: https://ascpt.onlinelibrary.wiley.com/doi/10.1002/psp4.70021

 Comments are closed.